yth345/nslab-spring-2023/notes/0207-repeated-servers.md

 | cdg10   | -                 | -                     | Berlin, Marseille       | 41                     | -   |
 | lhr03   | -                 | -                     | Berlin, London, Warsaw  | 31                     | -   |
 | vie02   | -                 | -                     | Berlin, Paris           | 39                     | -   |

+By checking the repeated servers, we know that probing a main serving city of a subnet could let us find most of the server IPs.
+That is to say, probing top viewer count channels from a diversity of cities may be a good enough strategy.

+### 2. Plotting

+To understand how well this strategy works, I plotted ...